Notable People

 Ferencz became a war-crimes investigator attached to the U.S. Army.
 He entered liberated concentration camps, gathered evidence, and saw the physical results of the regime he would later help prosecute.
 By the time he reached Nuremberg, he was still only in his twenties.

-The Holocaust Museum's account of the Einsatzgruppen case is crucial here because it shows just how extraordinary his role was.
+The Holocaust Museum's account of the Einsatzgruppen case matters here because it shows just how extraordinary his role was.
 Ferencz was twenty-seven when he became chief prosecutor in the trial of the mobile killing squads that had followed the German advance into Eastern Europe and systematically shot more than a million civilians, most of them Jews.

 He called no witnesses.
 He did not need to.
 The case rested heavily on the killers' own paperwork.